 For gaming consoles and other network devices that don't have a browser, either connect the device using an Ethernet cable to your port, or connect wirelessly to the SU-Connect network.
 You will need to register your device in order for it to work the first time.
 You will need your device's MAC address when registering.

 Information Technology recommends the following Student Personal Computers - Suggested Specifications.

 Information Technology uses software and technology to help protect your account and computers from threats and malicious programs; however, you are ultimately responsible for protecting your own data.

 Protect yourself against viruses and malware.
 You should install an anti-virus program on your computers and be sure to keep it current and updated, and scan your computer regularly for viruses.
 Also, don't just click through software installs.
 Be aware of what you're installing: spyware is often installed as an "add-on install" on other installations.
 Never click to install something that you did not intend to install; many malware products try to trick the user into installing by using pop-up messages asking the reader to "click here to install".

 Be very careful when opening attachments or clicking on email links.
 Phishing emails are emails disguised as an official email to attempt to trick the recipient into revealing sensitive or confidential information.
 Never give out your username, password, or other sensitive information in reply to an email or in response to a web link.
 The IT Help Desk and Information Technology will never ask you for your username or password through email.
 All emails from Information Technology will have an IT Help Desk banner at the top and will be sent from an SU email address (@salisbury.edu).

 Where to Get Help

 Your first stop for getting help is the Technology Support Center.
 You can find a lot of information right here, on our knowledgebase.
-If you cannot find your answer there you can submit a ticket or question to us online, call us at 410-677-5454 or stop in to the IT Help Desk located in the Academic Commons.
+If you cannot find your answer there you can submit a ticket or question to us online, call us at 410-677-5454, or stop in to the IT Help Desk located in the Academic Commons.